Peru travel Peru vacations Peru tours peru gateway travel

 Customizable YES, feel free to ask for extra services

-A transfer service from your hotel to Cusco airport will be followed by a 35-minute commercial flight to Puerto Maldonado, then you will be transfer by van to Santa Rosa Village we will get there in about three hours journey aprox., we will cross the Inambari river for a 15 minutes by boat, then we have one hour more by car from this place to the Boca Colorado Village, followed by 03 hours motorized boat journey ride upstream the Madre de Dios river in between we plan on a delicious boxed lunch at the beginning of the boat journey to Manu Wildlife Center.
+Upon arrival to Puerto Maldonado you will be transfer by van to Santa Rosa Village we will get there in about three hours journey aprox., we will cross the Inambari river for a 15 minutes by boat, then we have one hour more by car from this place to the Boca Colorado Village, followed by 03 hours motorized boat journey ride upstream the Madre de Dios river in between we plan on a delicious boxed lunch at the beginning of the boat journey to Manu Wildlife Center.

 After dinner there will be an enchanting night walk along the trails, in search of the nocturnal birds and animals of the rainforest.
 (Box Lunch, D)